xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 prevent the parser treating the following character as part of a command name.
 E.g. $simplecommand${}k rather than $simplecommandk

-It is important to realise that all whitespace is signficant in OmegaScript
+It is important to realise that all whitespace is significant in OmegaScript
 - e.g. if you put whitespace around a "," which separates two command arguments then the whitespace will be part of the respective arguments.